Hawkbill/Pruner Knife Pattern

 - The earliest hawkbill versions likely emerged in Southeast Asia

-- Case & Remington Knives were major contributors to the popularization of the hawkbill pattern
+- Case, Schrade, and Remington Knives were major contributors to the popularization of the hawkbill pattern

 In recent years, companies like MKM have pushed the boundaries of knife making by incorporating modern designs and materials into traditional knife patterns like the hawkbill.
 MKM knives are known for their craftsmanship and innovative features, which appeal to both collectors and practical users alike.